Week 1

 The third lab was straightforward after understanding how to work with a breadboard.
 I was initially unable to light the LED in parallel, so Cathy helped me set up according to the lab instructions, and my friend Esteban, who majored in biomedical engineering in undergrad and now studies at Game Center, helped me set up a new circuit with a potentiometer.

 While using the multimeter, I ran into issues while doing a continuity check because I didn't have one of my wires connected to the voltage section.
 Then Nujum helped me correctly connect the multimeter.
-However, it turns out that I had my multimeter in the diode checker setting, which I realised in class.
-I realised this because I asked a question about why my LEDs were lighting up, and Tom told me that it was probably in the diode check setting, so maybe I wasn’t doing a continuity check, but I was doing a diode check.
+I was confused whether the diode checker setting is different from the multimeter setting, after class, because I asked a question about why my LEDs were lighting up.
+Tom told me that it was probably in the diode check setting, so maybe I wasn’t doing a continuity check, but I was doing a diode check.
+But, turns out most multimeters in ITP do not have a separate continuity check setting, it’s in the same section as the diode check.